Are you interested in selling Medicare Advantage successfully?

 Here in my area its a grocery chain, H-E-B, which is a huge chain.
 Well we don’t have enough agents to stick in there.

 So you tell a carrier, “Hey I want to get into a grocery store,” and they’ll find one for you.

 I think working the marketing events that these carriers have is a great way to bring in business.
 And you literally spend nothing to get a spot.
 Nothing.
 The carrier provides everything.

 They give you a table, chairs, the booth, they’ll give you the tablecloth, the banners.
 These carriers have marketing money to spend that they will gladly provide to these agents free of charge.

 Senior events are another great way to market.
 You can do these all year long.
 You can do education events all year long too.
 They’ll even pay for the advertisements in the paper or pay for mailers to go out.

-So there’s a lot of opportunity for the new agent that does not have a book of business that they can tap into.
-It’s just a matter of getting a little bit creative, having that will, having the drive to meet with these carrier reps.
+There’s a lot of opportunity for the new agent without a book of business.
+It’s a matter of getting a little bit creative, having that will and drive to meet with these carrier reps.

-DD: Great.
-So question for you.
-If I may say from a sales perspective, the biggest objection of doing Medicare Advantage and perhaps the biggest concern is compliance as it relates to talking and selling to the prospect and all of the activity involved.
+DD: If I may say from a sales perspective, the biggest objection of doing Medicare Advantage and perhaps the biggest concern is compliance as it relates to talking and selling to the prospect and all of the activity involved.

-Can you expand on what the compliance issues are that some agents are concerned about and give a realistic perspective, especially for somebody with approximately 900 Medicare Advantage cases written, as to what the agent really should worry about when it comes to compliance issues?
+Can you expand on what the compliance issues are that some agents are concerned about and give a realistic perspective, especially for somebody with approximately 900 Medicare Advantage cases written?
+What should the agent worry about when it comes to compliance issues?

 LM: The biggest issue is making a compliant presentation.
-Agents sometimes want to speed through the process, get in and get out, and you’re going to miss some things if you get in and get out.
+Agents sometimes want to speed through the process, get in and get out, and you’re going to miss some things that way.